fluree/docs.flur.ee/src/content/0.11.0/docs/query/analytical-query.md

 When submitting an analytical query, you need to specify either a `select` or a `selectOne` clause.
 A select clause can include aggregate functions, bound variables, and query graphs including bound variables.
 If more than one item is specified, the clause should be inside of square brackets `[ ]`.

 A select statement inside square brackets will return results inside of square brackets.
 One without square brackets (only valid when there is a single item in the select clause) will return the result outside of square brackets.

+A selectDistinct clause is the same as a select clause, except that it only returns distinct results.
+It is important to note that all analytical queries are issued against the FULL result set.
+So for example, if your select statement is `(count ?favNums)`, it will count all `?favNums`, even repeats.
+If you issue a query like `(sample 5 ?favNums)`, if you use `selectDistinct`, the results may return less than 5 values.

 A selectOne clause is the same as a select clause, except only one result is returned.